 Due to such positive feedback, the colour palette and fonts were finalised, before moving on to the more intricate task of logo design.

-The initial range of clothing designs required strong branding applied throughout, in order to increase the brands reputation.
+The initial range of clothing designs were to be basic with strong branding applied throughout, in order to increase brand awareness.

 Silhouettes and bold brand colours were utilised across the first T-Shirt range.
 The Orange and Navy colour palette became the key component of all the initial designs, with the new White Powder logo also taking pride of place on the designs.